2017 Rebate Programs

 - Ashburnham * AMLP's 2017 Rebate budget cap has been met.
 New Applications will be accepted 1/1/2018

 Cool Homes - High Efficiency Central A/C and Heat Pump Rebate Program

 HELPS Cool Homes is a High Efficiency Air Conditioning and Heat Pump Rebate Program offered by the municipal utilities listed below.

 IMPORTANT: System sizing and proper installation are critical to energy efficiency and home comfort.
 Prior to installation, your installer must perform a load (sizing) calculation that is "ACCA approved version 8 Manual J"

-Please read your utility's application form and terms & conditions carefully, rebate qualifications and limitations may vary.
+When applying, please read your participating utility's terms & conditions carefully, rebate qualifications and limitations may vary.

 Home Efficiency Incentive